X Close

 Constant directivity horn Constant directivity horn

 The principles behind constant directivity and wave guides are excellent in theory.
 The wave guide attempts to convert the circular throat opening of the driver to a vertical slot (line-source) at the throat of the horn.
 A line source is similar to the vertical slot of a water hose nozzle.
-Paint spray guns and many pressure pack cans use the same principle.
+Paint spray guns and many pressure pack cans use this same principle.
 The vertical slot causes the water or paint to be spread horizontally.

-In practise, a line source wave guide results in loss of efficiency as the frequency increases which has to be compensated for.
-Air radiation resistance to the diaphragm becomes nonlinear and the diaphragm is physically stressed with excessive movement at high power and can easily fracture.
+In practise, a line source wave guide results in loss of efficiency as the frequency increases, which has to be compensated for.
+Air radiation resistance to the diaphragm becomes nonlinear and the diaphragm is physically stressed with excessive movement at high power, and can easily fracture.
 This also has to be compensated for by controlling power (peak limiting) to the driver.
-Overall the compromises and questionable improvement of horizontal dispersion of constant directivity horns do not match the original circular exponential horn acoustical principles.
+Overall, the compromises and questionable improvement of horizontal dispersion of constant directivity horns do not match the original circular exponential horn acoustical principles.

 Horn lens